“HighTide is a fresh idea powered by the priceless incentive of production. It deserves to succeed”

 Sir David Hare, 2007

-HighTide was formed in 2007 as a one-off festival in Suffolk to profile new work by up and coming playwrights.
+HighTide was formed in 2007 as a one-off festival at The Cut arts centre, Halesworth, Suffolk to profile new work by up and coming playwrights in a creative and nurturing environment.
 A decade on and the annual Festival, now in Aldeburgh, has given life to over sixty new productions.
 Our programming continues to define the mainstream culture as HighTide playwrights dominate the new work being created on the British stage.

-Following the second Festival in 2008, HighTide was invited to transfer Adam Brace's Stovepipe to London with the National Theatre.
-This commenced an unmatched record of transfers from the Festival to other leading theatres, including Beth Steel's Ditch with the Old Vic Theatre, Frances Ya-Chu Cowhig's Lidless with Trafalgar Studios, Nick Payne's Incognito with the Bush Theatre, Luke Norris's So Here We Are with the Royal Exchange Theatre, to most recently Rob Drummond's In Fidelity with the Traverse Theatre, Theresa Ikoko's Girls with Soho Theatre, and Al Smith's Harrogate with the Royal Court Theatre.
+Following the second Festival in 2008, HighTide was invited to transfer Adam Brace’s Stovepipe to London with the National Theatre.
+This commenced an unmatched record of transfers from the Festival to other leading theatres, including Beth Steel’s Ditch with the Old Vic Theatre, Frances Ya-Chu Cowhig’s Lidless with Trafalgar Studios, Nick Payne’s Incognito with the Bush Theatre, Luke Norris’s So Here We Are with the Royal Exchange Theatre, Rob Drummond’s In Fidelity with the Traverse Theatre, Theresa Ikoko’s Girls with Soho Theatre and Talawa, Al Smith’s Harrogate with the Royal Court Theatre.